 Digital tools don't just benefit you; they also help the professionals who support you.
 When you use an app to track your habits, progress, or feelings, you’re creating a clear, real-time record.
 This information is incredibly valuable for doctors and therapists, giving them a much better understanding of your journey than a short appointment allows.
 These digital treatment paths can lead to more informed care strategies.
 Instead of relying only on memory, providers can see patterns over time, allowing them to offer more tailored advice and provide you with better, more responsive care.

-For the Big Picture: A More Efficient Healthcare System
+For Everyone: Building a More Efficient Healthcare System

 On a larger scale, digital health tools are making the healthcare system more efficient and accessible.
 They help break down geographical barriers, offering support to people who might not have easy access to traditional in-person services.
 This move toward digital solutions helps ensure more people can get the help they need.
 By empowering individuals to take an active role in their health, we’re shifting from a reactive system to a proactive one.
 Technology, when used intentionally, can foster recovery and lead to better outcomes for millions, creating a system where support is continuous and integrated.